Share

 “People are paying more for less, and that’s not real,” he said.
 “It’s just being written because there’s nowhere else to go.”

-The question, then, is whether those same homeowners would be willing to pay similar amounts for normal homeowners coverage — if regulations allowed insurers to return.
+The question then becomes whether those same homeowners would be willing to pay similar amounts for standard homeowners coverage — if regulations allowed insurers to return and price for risk.

 “It depends,” Lackey said.
 “There’s no one-size-fits-all approach.
 Risk is very real, and it varies from one place to another.”